jorendorff/tabletop-games/identifamy.md

-## Defining your identifamy
+## Your identity

 Identifamy has a gamemaster (GM) and three or more players.
-Each player has a character, and each character has an *identifamy*—a set of traits which defines them.
+Each player has a character, and each character has an *identity*—a set of traits which defines them.

-Your character's identifamy is made up of ten trait cards.
-At the start of the game, deal out two ten-card identifamy decks to each player.
-Each player looks through the two decks and chooses the one they like best, setting the other aside for some other time.
+Your character's identity is made up of ten trait cards.
+At the start of the game, the GM will hand two ten-card identity decks to each player.
+Look through the two decks and chooses the one you like best, setting the other aside for some other time.

 (Note about the rejected deck: Since they've seen the whole deck, you